-This program is for students who are keenly interested in acquiring industry recognized skills.
-Students can take a Level 1 or Foundation trades program at one of our partnering post-secondary institutions (Camosun or Vancouver Community College).
+This program is for students who are keenly interested in acquiring industry-recognized skills.
 For more information, click here.

-Youth WORK in Trades (formerly known as SSA)
+Youth WORK in Trades

 Are you working in a trade?
 Are you working with a qualified tradesperson?
 You could be eligible for 16 high school credits.
-The Youth Work in Trades Program (formerly known as Secondary School Apprenticeship) allows students to receive high school credits for paid workplace-based training.
+The Youth Work in Trades Program allows students to receive high school credits for paid workplace-based training.
 Four credits are earned for every 120 hours for a total of 16 credits (480 hours).